anm-pri/may-dev/README.md

 List local branches :- git branch
 For remote branches :- git branch -r
 For all branches :- git branch -a

+####create branch from other than current branch or revision using git bash

+git branch new-branch-name source-branch-name git branch new-branch-name e360cea